jonlpersson/ed-latimore/site/_posts/2023-11-28-the-ethics-of-uncertainty-survivors-bias-and-the-law-of-large-numbers.md

 We don’t all become redemption stories.
 We don’t all get in front of our problems before the law does.
 With that said, if you’re currently engaging in any behavior where the law of large numbers is currently on your side, my recommendation to you is to stop before the math catches up to you.

 The ethics of uncertainty and the law of large numbers give you a chance to get right before the universe intervenes.
-And it always does, one way or the other.&nbsp;
+And it always does, one way or the other.

 {% include widgets/summary.html id="Stoic-Street-Smarts" %}